-The key people in the bride and groom’s lives may not have had a chance to mingle and get to know each other yet.
-Especially if they’re helping to plan the wedding, they will be seeing a lot of each other over the next year or so.
-It’s nice to have a relaxed event to break the ice before the wedding planning stress sets in.
+The key people in the bride and groom’s lives may not have had a chance to mingle and get to know each other yet, so it’s nice to have a relaxed event to break the ice before the wedding planning stress sets in.
 A fun party will alleviate any jitters.

 Traditionally, an engagement party is hosted by the bride and groom’s parents.
 But, over the years, engagement parties are now hosted by close relatives, friends and even the couple themselves.
 There may even be two parties: one for family, one for friends.
 The engagement party is usually scheduled about a month after the engagement.
 This gives the couple a little breathing room from all the excitement.

 If a couple decides to through their own engagement party, it’s good to keep in mind that the bill is their responsibility.
 Location can be casual—the couple’s favorite restaurant, a small venue or someone’s house.

 The engagement party should be thrown within a few months of getting engaged.
 It is typically held two to three months after the engagement, giving whoever is throwing the party enough time to prepare, and giving the newly engaged couple enough time for all the excitement to sink in.

 Who should be invited to the engagement party?

 It’s a good idea to start working on the wedding guest list before the engagement party, since traditional etiquette dictates that everyone invited to the engagement party should also be invited to the wedding If you or your parents are hosting, you should be aware that an engagement party invite translates to a wedding party invite in most people’s minds.